AchrafKassioui/Learning-SpriteKit/README.md

 Performance: you have to test your own design.
 I get very nice results with some setups.
 For example, I could spawn 500 circular physics bodies, all under 2 or 3 fields, running at 60 fps on an iPhone 13.
 In another setup with large particle emitters, I attached a radial field to each of a hundred sprite balls, to get each ball to collide with particles.
 The framerate dropped to 20-30fps.
 With careful setups, we can get very nice things.

-Another field provided by SpriteKit is `customField`, which works like this:
+Another field provided by SpriteKit is `customField`, which looks like this:

 ```swift
 let customField = SKFieldNode.customField { (position: vector_float3, velocity: vector_float3, mass: Float, charge: Float, deltaTime: TimeInterval) in